 And here we are.
 T-2 days to take off.
-I’ll be flying into Málaga, Spain on Tuesday morning with Patricia.
-Then we will head off to Madrid and the next day meet Jodi.
-The following day, we take the train to Burgos.
-And finally, on Friday, we start walking.
+I’ll be flying into Málaga, Spain on Tuesday morning.
+Then I will head off to Madrid for a few days to acclimatize.
+The following day, I will take the bus to Burgos.
+And finally, on Friday, I start walking.

 I have often thought of writing a post about my thoughts on the connection between nature, walking and creativity.
 Or why I decided to do this crazy adventure.
 Or why I love walking or my worries of walking such a long distance and the toll it may take on my body, my emotions and my friendships.
 But I couldn’t really get the words into a coherent whole so I’m going to start by posting a packing list first.

 To keep myself organized, I’ve sorted my belongings into groups: Walking, At the Albergues, Tech, Toiletries and First Aid.
 When I return from the Camino, I will go over this list and add any other information about each piece – whether I needed it, used it, love it, etc.

 Many experienced pilgrims say that you should only take about 10% of your body weight so for me, that formula would be 15 lbs (7kg).
 I ended up with a pack that weighed 20 lbs (about 9kg) but I was comfortable with that.
 I often winter hike with a pack about the same weight so it didn’t seem heavy to me.
 I know that it might start to after 25 km but I also know that if you know and love your gear and it’s broken in, sometimes it just starts to feel like a part of you.